RuqiBai/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- "Robust and Trustworthy AI: Causal Machine Learning; Domain Generalization; Counterfactual Fairness; Distribution Matching"
+- Robust and Trustworthy AI: Causal Machine Learning; Domain Generalization; Counterfactual Fairness; Distribution Matching
-- "Data-Centric AI: Counterfactual Fine-tuning; Datasets and Benchmarks for ML Applications"
+- Data-Centric AI: Counterfactual Fine-tuning; Datasets and Benchmarks for ML Applications
-- "Deep Generative Models: VAE; Transformer"
+- Deep Generative Models: VAE; Transformer

 # Education to show in About widget
 education: